 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when you get these services Services that are covered for you HMO (in-network): Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 There is no copayment for the Medicare-covered diabetes screening tests.
 Deductible does not apply.
-30% for the Medicare- covered diabetes screening tests.
-Deductible does apply.
 Diabetes self-management training, diabetic services, and supplies For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. \$0 for Medicare-covered diabetes self-management training. \$0 for diabetic services and supplies.
 Diabetic test strips are limited to JJHCS and Bayer when dispensed by a retail pharmacy or mail-order pharmacy. \$0 for all other diabetic test strips when obtained through a DME supplier.
 Deductible does not apply.
-30% for Medicare- covered diabetes self- management training and diabetic services and supplies.
-Diabetic test strips are limited to JJHCS and Bayer products when dispensed by a retail pharmacy or mail-order pharmacy.
-30% for all other diabetic test strips when obtained through a DME supplier.
-Deductible does apply.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Diabetes self-management training, diabetic services, and supplies (continued) Diabetes self-management training is covered under certain conditions.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Diabetes self-management training, diabetic services, and supplies (continued) Diabetes self-management training is covered under certain conditions.
 For other diabetic equipment and supplies (for example; insulin pumps and continuous glucose monitors (CGM)) see "Durable medical equipment and related supplies."
 Durable medical equipment (DME) and related supplies (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)
 Covered items include, but are not limited to: wheelchairs, walkers, crutches, powered mattress systems, hospital beds ordered by a provider for use in the home, infusion pumps, pneumatic compression devices, speech generating devices, oxygen equipment, nebulizers, wound pump, wound care supplies, diabetic supplies, insulin pumps, continuous glucose monitors (CGM), enteral pump, enteral feedings and enteral supplies.
-20% for Medicare- covered equipment and supplies.
+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+Our Provider/Pharmacy Directory includes DME suppliers.
+The most recent list of suppliers is available on our website at prioritymedicare.com.
+20% for Medicare-covered equipment and supplies.
 Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
 Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the 50% for Medicare- covered equipment and supplies.
-Your cost sharing for Medicare oxygen equipment coverage is the cost you pay for durable medical equipment, every month.
-Your cost sharing will not change after being enrolled for 36 months.
-You will continue to be charged a cost share for oxygen; but not the
+You will continue to be charged a cost share for oxygen; but not the machine rental.
+If prior to enrolling in PriorityMedicare (Employer HMO) you had made 36 months of rental payment for oxygen equipment coverage, your cost sharing in PriorityMedicare (Employer HMO) is the cost you pay for durable medical equipment.
+Deductible does apply.